sigle/docs/docs/faq.md

 ## Is Sigle free?

-Sigle is totally free at the moment.
-We are working on a paid version of Sigle that will bring premium features.
+Sigle is totally free, but we are working on a paid version of Sigle (Creator plan) that will bring premium and exclusive features.

+Explorer Guild NFTs are a free lifetime access to the upcoming Creator plan.
+[More info here](https://www.explorerguild.io/)

 ## Feedback